Abuton/lidarDataExtractor/README.md

     - AWS Account : Create One [here](https://aws.amazon.com/resources/create-account/)
     - PDAL : Python Data Abstraction Library
     - boto3 : Python API for performing actions/tasks on AWS
-    - geopandas : Python library to manipulate geospatial datasets
+    - geopandas/rasterio : Python library to manipulate geospatial datasets
     - earthpy : Used for Raster data Visualization

 ### Data

 The USGS 3D Elevation Program (3DEP) provides access to lidar point cloud data from the 3DEP repository.
 The adoption of cloud storage and computing by 3DEP allows users to work with massive datasets of lidar point cloud data without having to download them.